Metformin: Effect, Side Effects & Avoiding Diarrhoea

 7. brite App: Anonymised user data, as of February 2026

-Medical disclaimer: This page is for general informational purposes and does not replace individual medical or specialist diabetic advice.
-Changes to the metformin dose should only be made after consulting the treating doctor.
+Medical disclaimer: This page is for general information and does not replace individual medical or diabetological advice.
+Changes to the metformin dosing only after consultation with the treating doctor.
 Last updated: February 2026.